marhaupe/go-graphql-bootstrap/README.md

 Instead of dep, you could just call `go get`.
 Since 99designs might introduce breaking changes in the way gqlgen works, your project might get a bit messed up.

 Now you're set to go!
+Edit the schema in internal/schema.graphql and run `make regen` to run gqlgen.
 If you have and issues or improvements, feel free to open issues or submit a PR.

+## Included scripts

+- `make build [output]`: Builds project to the optionally given output parameter
+- `make regen`: Runs gqlgen
+- `make test`: Runs every test
+- `make coverage`: Runs every test and generates the test coverage to cover.html